What is Chagas disease?

 What are the symptoms of Chagas disease?

-Symptoms of Chagas disease vary.
+Symptoms of Chagas disease vary from minimal to severe and life-threatening.
 They might be hard to tell apart from other illnesses.
-In some people, symptoms may be mild at first and then disappear for years or even decades.
-In the chronic phase of the disease, the parasite gets inside your heart or intestinal muscles.
+In some people, symptoms may be mild at first and then disappear for years or even decades, possibly never returning.
+But in the chronic phase of the disease, the parasite causes disease by long-term effects on your heart or intestinal muscles.
 This is why later symptoms often involve the heart or the digestive tract.

 Symptoms of Chagas disease in the acute phase (the first few weeks or months) are: